sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-facet-mosaic.md

 3. Turn on the RTK Facet mosaic device by pressing the Power button for 3 to 4 seconds until the OLED display illuminates.

 4. From your cell phone, open Bluetooth settings and pair it with a new device.
 You will see a list of available Bluetooth devices.
-Select the ‘Torch Rover-3AF1’.
+Select the ‘Facet mosaicX5 Rover-3AF1’.
 The '3AF1' is the last four digits of the device's MAC address and will vary depending on the device (Figure 3).

 	<figure markdown>
 	![List of Bluetooth devices on Android](./img/QuickStart/SparkFun Torch - Available Devices.png)